vulpineblaze/irc_bot_test001/README.md

     * cost in juice to initiate timer
     * timedelta = (lvl)^2.8 in seconds
       * at lvl 13, increasing a stat will take 21 minutes

-  * attacks, defends, and other actions may be madlib'able by each player
-    * eg. :
-      * `!q setname bloodninja`
-      * `!q setattack casts lvl.9999999 lightning bolt`
-      * `!q setdefend I put on my hat and wizard robe`
-    * make a "profile" db object, store all of the madlib text

-    * this opens up the option of having bots act as 'Player' to create monsters, saves a shitton of coding and complexity in this project
-      * second project would be config-driven bot Monsters, might need is_monster flag in this project though for some logic

   * Stats could become:
     * attack - int, starts at 1